Decodetalkers/nvim.dot/README.md

 I use such plugins:

 * coc-pylint
   * This plugin always report useless error when use opencv.
 So I mannuly stop it
 * Flutter
   * This has nothing about plugin.
 I mannuly install flutter to my path.
 So you'd better put flutter and dart into your path.
 I do not use coc-flutter because one day it cannot autocomplete.
 So I manully set the lsp
+* coc-explorer
+	* Because I use coc, so this is needed for my neovim.
+You can install it with CocInstall coc-explorer

+What else, about the markdownprew, you should PackCompile after install
 ### Key

 I set two key: ff and M-F. M-F may more like which emacsman use. xD.